 Step 3: Search index and query-based access

-When processing is finished, you have a search corpus consisting of enriched documents, fully text-searchable in Azure Search.
+When processing is finished, you have a search index consisting of enriched documents, fully text-searchable in Azure Search.
 Querying the index is how developers and users access the enriched content generated by the pipeline.

 The index is like any other you might create for Azure Search: you can supplement with custom analyzers, invoke fuzzy search queries, add filtered search, or experiment with scoring profiles to reshape the search results.